 RAD403 (45 hours)

 This Radiologic Technology course provides an overview of the field of mammography, including the history of this imaging modality and the unique place mammography holds in the medical field.
-Students explore the history of mammography and the critical role it plays in the health care arena.
+Radiologic Technology training program students explore the history of mammography and the critical role it plays in the health care arena.
 Cultural competency is explained.
 Safety and legal responsibilities of interacting with patients is a focus of study.
 Prerequisite: RAD103

 RAD404 (45 hours)